Compatibility

 The 10x Engine sits between your log forwarder and Splunk HEC:

-Execution (Reducer):
+Execution (Receiver):

 • Deploys as sidecar to Universal Forwarders or alongside Fluentd/OTel